 - smoke inhalation from a fire

 To diagnose bronchospasm, you can see your primary care doctor or a pulmonologist (a doctor who treats lung diseases).
 The doctor will ask about your symptoms and find out if you have any history of asthma or allergies.
-Then they will listen to your lungs as you breathe in and out.
+Then, they’ll listen to your lungs as you breathe in and out.

 You may have lung function tests to measure how well your lungs work.
 These tests may include the following:

 - Spirometry.
 In this test, you breathe into a tube that’s connected to a device called a spirometer.
 The spirometer measures the force of the air as you breathe in and out.

 - Lung volume test.
 This test measures how much oxygen your lungs can hold.

 - Lung diffusion capacity.
-You breathe in and out through a tube to see how well oxygen gets into your blood.
+In this test, you breathe in and out through a tube to see how well oxygen gets into your blood.
 Your doctor might also test your level of hemoglobin — a protein that helps transport oxygen in your blood.